SpenceKonde/DxCore/README.md

 With the minimum sampling length, analogRead() speed would be approximately doubled from it's already-faster value.

 ### DAC Support
 The DA-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference, it cannot be used to power other devices).
-This generates voltages between 0 and the selected VREF (which cannot be VCC, unfortunately).
+This generates voltages between 0 and the selected VREF (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACReference() function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call digitalWrite() on that pin.

 To use it in 10-bit mode
 ```